 - Other Services

 It’s normal to feel a bit nervous about having dental treatment.
-We can provide a range of sedation options including local anaesthetic, IV sedation and general anaesthetic for many treatments including dental implants and wisdom tooth removal.
+We can provide a range of sedation options including local anaesthetic, sleep dentistry (IV sedation) and general anaesthetic for many treatments including dental implants and wisdom tooth removal.

-Sleep dentistry (also known as ‘twilight sedation’) doesn’t always involve putting you to sleep.
+Sedation dentistry doesn’t always involve putting you to sleep.
 Depending on the type of sedation used, you may still be conscious and able to follow your dentist’s instructions while in a calm and relaxed state.

 Speak to our team to understand how our sedation options work and what best suits your treatment needs.